bbowen1036/shop-app/NOTES.md

  to manage form state.
 Has nothing to do with redux helps with state management when we have connected or more complex state. it returns an array with 2 element: formState (a state snapshot), and a dispatch function

+ # firebase
+ npm install redux-thunk

+ in APP.js
+ import { applyMiddleware } from "redux";
+ import ReduxThunk from "redux-thunk";
+const store = createStore(rootReducer, applyMiddleware(ReduxThunk));

+  a redux middleware that allows us to change our redux action creaters to allow for async stuff and side effects